epicnerd1990/hawgts/Code and Notes/DCW TODO.md

 - Fix and set up favourite formulas in KWGT before starting Media Control Widget

 ### TASKER
-- Allow tasker and KWGT to process all data at once (losing some state updates)
+- Allow tasker and KWGT to process all data at once (losing some state updates maybe?)
 - Create user-friendly message when HA is unavaliable
     - Use new setup GUI
     - Or use status bar?
 KWGT code complete, send string to kwgt br: "error"